 The information below is for parents of children in kindergarten or older.
 Visit our pre-school education services page for preschool special education and Early Intervention services.

 What is it?

-An IEP team may recommend specialized transportation for children whose needs affect their ability to travel to or from school.
+Most students with IEPs travel to and from school in the same manner as students without IEPs.
+An IEP team may recommend specialized transportation for children whose documented needs affect their ability to travel to or from school.
 These needs can be:

 - Medical/nursing services